mastaehe/bonsaiai.github.io/source/includes/_simulator-reference.html.md

 Currently, The Bonsai Platform depends on simulators as a source of training data for applied deep reinforcement learning (DRL).
 For more background on applied DRL with simulations read our blog post on [simulations as a training environment][6].

 The Bonsai Platform includes client libraries for Python & C++, two common languages used in systems modeling.
-We also have samples showing how to connect to OpenAI Gym Environments and EnergyPlus models.
+We also have samples showing how to connect to OpenAI Gym Environments, Simulink models, and EnergyPlus models.
 To learn more about connecting your simulator, refer to our [Library Reference][4].

 ## What is a simulator?